Writing Psychological Thrillers

 Dr Daisy McNally

 Daisy completed her PhD in Creative Writing at Bath Spa University in 2021.
-She is also a graduate of the Bath Spa MA in Creative Writing and wrote her debut novel I See Through You (2018) during that time.
-The option for the film and TV rights were bought in 2020 and a mini-series has recently been written.
-She is currently working on a new novel, and teaching on the Undergraduate Diploma for Creative Writing at Oxford.
+She is also a graduate of the Bath Spa MA in Creative Writing and wrote her debut novel I See Through You (Orion, 2018) during that time.
+Daisy read English Literature at Durham and now teaches on the Undergraduate Diploma for Creative Writing at Oxford, as well as on a variety of summer and day schools.
+She is currently working on a new novel.

 Course aims